npnpatidar/FeedGPT/README.md

 ---
 created: 2023-11-07T10:54:02+05:30
-modified: 2023-11-07T11:15:29+05:30
+modified: 2023-11-07T11:27:30+05:30
 ---

 # README

-## What is the purpose
+# FeedGPT: Summarize RSS Feeds with ChatGPT

+**What is FeedGPT?**

-If you subscribe to RSS feeds of various newspapers or journals or magazines and you want to get summary of those long articles by chatgpt then this is for you.
+FeedGPT is a tool designed to simplify your news consumption process.
+If you subscribe to RSS feeds from various sources and wish to receive summarized versions of lengthy articles via ChatGPT, then FeedGPT is the solution for you.

-## It does following
+**Features:**

-1. It takes opml file having feed url as input
+1. **Feed Input:** FeedGPT takes an OPML file with feed URLs as input.
-2. It creates separate  xml and markdown file for each feed url
+2. **File Generation:** It generates separate XML and Markdown files for each feed URL.
-3. It fetches all articles in each feed one by one.
+3. **Article Fetching:** FeedGPT fetches articles from each feed, one by one.
-4. It summarises those fetched articles using gpt4free
+4. **Summarization:** It leverages GPT4Free to provide concise summaries for fetched articles.
-5. It updates the summary in xml and markdown files
+5. **Update Files:** The tool updates the summaries in the XML and Markdown files.

-## How can you use it
-1. Fork the repo
+**Getting Started:**

+1. **Fork the Repository:** Begin by forking this repository to your GitHub account.
-2. Create Work_Token for forked repository
+2. **Create a Work Token:** Generate a Work Token for your forked repository.
-3. In repository secrets add name,  email and work token created
-4. Update config file
+3. **Configure Repository Secrets:** Add your name, email, and the Work Token you created to your repository secrets.
+4. **Update Configuration:** Modify the configuration file according to your preferences.
-5. Update opml file with your feed urls
+5. **Feed URLs:** Update the OPML file with the RSS feed URLs you wish to subscribe to.
-6. Change cron-job.yml file if you want to change frequency of sync etc
+6. **Cron Job:** If needed, make changes to the `cron-job.yml` file to adjust the frequency of synchronization, etc.
-7. Subscribe to your news feeds using any feed reader
+7. **Subscribe to Feeds:** Use any feed reader of your choice to subscribe to your news feeds.
-8. Download gitjournal app and subscribe to the repository to see markdown files as notes
+8. **Access Summaries:** Download the GitJournal app and subscribe to this repository to access the generated Markdown files as notes.

+Enjoy a more efficient way to stay updated with your favorite news sources using FeedGPT!